CrystallineButterfly/recipe-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Capstone-RoR project

-> Description the project.
+> A recipe app made with Ruby on Rails, where you can add food items and create recipes.
+Information about the food and the recipes are stored in a postgresql database.

 ## Built With

-- Major languages
-- Frameworks
+- Ruby on Rails
-- Technologies used
+- Postgresql
+- VS code, git, github, rubocop

 ## Live Demo (if available)